 - If it was an opportunistic attack and the machine does not hold any confidential data and is not used for critical operations, such as e-banking, you can try to clean the machine:

-- your anti-virus probably won’t detect the infection, because if it knew the malicious code used, it would have prevented infection in the first place.
+- your anti-virus probably will not detect the infection because if it had known the malicious code used, it would have prevented the infection in the first place.
 Remove the machine from the network and try to disinfect the machine using a live CD from another anti-virus retailer.
-Even better, wait four or five days before cleaning – recent malicious code slips through the anti-virus net for the first few days, until anti-virus manufacturers catch up and enter it into their anti-virus signature.
+Even better, wait four or five days before cleaning – recent malicious code slips through the anti-virus net for the first few days until anti-virus manufacturers catch up and enter it into their anti-virus signature.
 Please note: disinfection by anti-virus may delete infected system files.
-The machine therefore risks not working properly after disinfection.
+Therefore, there is a risk that the machine will not work properly after disinfection.
 The system should then be repaired using an installation disk, or the operating system may need a full reinstall.

 - If you know exactly when your machine was infected and you have backups of your hard disk made from an earlier time, you can try to restore the backup.
-Don’t forget to reinstall all the necessary updates after the system restore.
+Do not forget to reinstall all the necessary updates after the system restore.

 - In other cases, we recommend a full reinstallation: